fernandaxhernandez/portfolio/README.md

 - Integrated fault detection and emergency stop logic to ensure safe operation.

 Technologies: C/C++, STM32, FreeRTOS, Embedded Systems, ROSserial, Real-Time Control

+Code: To be found in a folder inside this repo.